gabrielms-castro/resume-classifier-api/README.md

   - On startup: establish DB connection
   - On shutdown: closes DB connection
   >(I think it's a good one, i don't have anybody to ask for lol)

+### [2025-06-22] - Persistency Layer, Docker Compose and API
+- Implemented Resume Analyzer with LLM:
+  - Introduced the use of **Langchain** with **Gemini** to process resume and job description inputs using Natural Language
+  - Created a `llm_classifier.py`and `config.py`under `app/services/AI/`to encapsulate prompt configuration and model interaction logic.
+- Integrated AI analysis directly into the `/upload_resume/ route.
+- Schema Updates:
+  - Added `job_description` and `ai_tip`to the `ResumeUploadRequest`model.
+  - Updated `ClassificationDict` with AI-generated suggestions for candidates.
+- Cleanup and Refactor:
+  - Removed obsolete `classifier.py`.
+  - Updated `requirements.txt` to reflect Langchain and Gemini dependencies.